24-Year-Old Man Arrested In Connection With Jupiter Triple Homicide

 Just six minutes after the 911 call was logged, Palm Beach County deputies were in pursuit of a dark-colored four-door sedan, about one-mile for the scene where the triple homicide occurred, for traffic violations.

-It was noted that when the vehicle made a stop in the 100 block of Paseos Way, a man later identified as Vasata, opened the door on the driver’s side and collapsed on the street.
+It was noted that when the vehicle made a stop in the 100 block of Paseos Way, a man later identified as Vasata opened the door on the driver’s side and collapsed on the street.
 Afterward, the vehicle sped off, leaving Vasata behind.

 It appeared Vasata had been shot twice in the buttocks and the lower back area.
 He told officers that he had been shot by an unknown person while standing outside of one of his “buddy’s house.”